linkmalloc/proudbisayabai.ph/_posts/2021-05-06-tay-ong-falls.md

 author: "Ariel Alegado Alvarez"
 author_img: "/images/posts/team/ariel.jpg"
 layout: post
-title: "A Pristine Waterfall in Southern Cebu is now open for Guest and Visitors"
+title: "A Pristine Waterfall in Southern Cebu is now open for Guests and Visitors"
 description: "Tay-ong Falls is now officially accepting guests and visitors!
 A well-hidden waterfall, untouched by commercialism."
 categories:
   - destination